Walking Shoes vs Running Shoes: What’s the Difference?

 - No heel flare

 Walking shoes lack these components because they aren’t necessary for less intense movement.
 When you walk, you aren’t exerting as much pressure as you do when you run.
 Therefore, your shoes don’t need to be as shock-absorbing.
+Moreover, walking shoes are made to withstand many different types of conditions because they are so versatile.
+Our new Fenix men’s low top sneakers are a great choice if you want a shoe that’s both fashionable and appropriate for any occasion.

 Additionally, walking shoes come in a variety of different styles, including: